EU Pay Transparency Directive Slovakia: A Compliance Guide

 What is the 31 July 2026 deadline?

 All Slovak employers established before 7 June 2026 must have a fully compliant pay structure (Mzdová štruktúra) in place by 31 July 2026.
-The pay structure must use objective criteria (objektívne kritériá) covering complexity, responsibility, physical demands and working conditions.
+The pay structure must use objective criteria (objektívne kritériá) covering complexity, responsibility, physical demands and working conditions, plus communication and social (soft) skills.

 Ready to see PayAlign in action?